-• Threat Assessments
+Threat Assessments

-Miami-Dade County Public Schools (M-DCPS) has a mandated set of procedures for threat assessments.
-Schools must establish a Threat Assessment Team comprised of an administrator, counselor, teacher, and law enforcement officer.
+Miami-Dade County Public Schools (M-DCPS) has a mandated set of procedures for threat management overseen by a District Threat Management Coordinator.
+Schools must establish School-Based Threat Management Teams comprised of an administrator, counselor, teacher, and law enforcement officer.
 The schools utilize a problem-solving approach to harm prevention that involves assessment and intervention with students who threaten violence or harm.
 When a preliminary determination is made, that a student poses a threat of violence the team shall further convene to determine the best course of action.
 Authorized members of the team may obtain criminal history record information, if applicable.
 Students determined to be at-risk for violence will be referred for mental health services as applicable.
-Threat assessments and disciplinary procedures are separate processes.
-Regardless of whether a threat is determined to be transient, serious substantive, or very serious substantive, appropriate disciplinary procedures shall be followed in accordance with the Code of Student Conduct.
+Threat management and disciplinary procedures are separate processes.
+Regardless of whether a threat is determined to low medium and high, appropriate disciplinary procedures shall be followed in accordance with the Code of Student Conduct.

-Visitors
+• Visitors

 Due to legal regulations, students are not permitted to have guests attend school with them at any time.
-Parents/guardians are always welcome, and tours may be arranged with the principal to view the school.
+Parents/guardians are always welcome to visit a school, and tours may be arranged with the principal to view the school.
 Classroom visits require a request with 24-hour notice.
 All visitors must first register with security at the main entrance, sign-in, produce photo identification, and then proceed to register in the main office.
 Anyone who fails to follow these procedures will be considered a trespasser and is subject to arrest.